Sasan-Faraj/MainRepository/README.md

 <h2 align="center">Project Portfolio</h2>

 <p align="Left">
   This portfolio contains all projects I have completed for class, research, or personal interest.
-They relate to a range of fields such as geospatial analysis to natural langauge processing.
 </p>

 <hr>